-Some women have tried using toothpaste to tell whether they are pregnant.
-However, the toothpaste pregnancy test does not work.
+Some people have tried administering a pregnancy test at home with toothpaste to tell whether they are pregnant.
+However, this toothpaste pregnancy test does not work.

 Anyone who thinks that they may be pregnant — because of a missed or irregular period, for example — should use standard tests or visit a doctor.

 People can find these standard pregnancy tests at pharmacies and some grocery or convenience stores.
-They check for levels of the hormone human chorionic gonadotropin (hCG) in a woman’s urine.
+They check for levels of the hormone human chorionic gonadotropin (hCG) in a person’s urine.

 Also, doctors can perform blood tests, and these give the most specific, accurate results.